sujoncoder/Dream-Travel/README.md

 ## if user visit privet Route and this time he is not loged in this website will redirect on the login route

-## services item added . `descriptio, name, image, button` are added
+## services item added . `descriptio, name, image, price, button` are added

 ## collect order data .